Beat 'em up: Transition to 3D (late 1990s to early 2000s)

 Sega's Die Hard Arcade (1996) was the first beat 'em up to use texture-mapped 3D polygon graphics, and it used a sophisticated move set likened to a fighting game.
 It updated the Streets of Rage formula to 3D, while implementing moves and combos from the fighting game Virtua Fighter 2 (1994), the ability to combine weapons to create more powerful weapons, and in two-player mode the ability to perform combined special moves and combos.
 It also had cut scenes, with quick time events interspersed between scenes.
 The game achieved a certain degree of success, and entered the Japanese arcade earnings charts at number-two in August 1996.
 Core Design's Fighting Force (1997) was anticipated to redefine the genre for 32-bit consoles through its use of a 3D environment.
-However, it was met with a lukewarm reception.
+However, it was met with an indifferent reception.
 The beat 'em up genre declined in the late 1990s, largely disappearing from arcades by the end of the decade.

 In 2000, Squaresoft published The Bouncer (2000), developed by DreamFactory and designed by former Virtua Fighter designer Seiichi Ishii, for the PlayStation 2 console.
-It was an ambitious project that attempted to deliver a cinematic, story-driven beat 'em up, combining 3D beat 'em up gameplay with action role-playing game elements, cinematic cutscenes, high production values and an "Active Character Selection" system where choices alter the storyline.
+It was an ambitious project that attempted to deliver a cinematic, story-driven beat 'em up, combining 3D beat 'em up gameplay with action role-playing game elements, cutscenes, high production values and an "Active Character Selection" system where choices alter the storyline.
 It was highly anticipated due to Squaresoft's reputation with Japanese role-playing games such as Final Fantasy, but was met with a mixed reception upon release.
 The same year, Italian studio NAPS team released Gekido: Urban Fighters for the PlayStation console, which uses a fast-paced beat 'em up system, with many bosses and a colorful design in terms of graphics.

 In the early 2000s, game reviewers started to pronounce that the genre had died off.
 By 2002, there were virtually no new beat 'em ups being released in arcades.